 Read More: The Ultimate Chair Yoga Guide For Beginners

-Yes.
-Sofa yoga offers similar benefits to traditional yoga, with the added benefit of being accessible to just about everyone.
-It’s a great way to ease into a yoga practice, or to maintain your yoga practice when you can’t make it to a class.
-With time, you’ll enjoy:
+Sofa yoga can offer benefits similar to traditional yoga, with the added benefit of being more accessible for many people.
+It can be a good way to ease into a yoga practice, or to maintain your routine when you can’t make it to a class.
+With time, some people may notice:

 If you think that bending, twisting, and stretching are best left to contortionists who can tie themselves into pretzels, think again.
-These movements are actually part of the basic human repertoire and are crucial for maintaining our range of motion as we age.
+These movements are actually part of the basic human repertoire and are important for maintaining the range of motion as we age.

 It’s no secret that our modern lifestyles involve a lot of sitting.
-Whether it’s at a desk, in the car, or on the couch, all this sitting can lead to poor posture and back pain.
+Whether it’s at a desk, in the car, or on the couch, all this sitting can contribute to poor posture and back discomfort.

-Yoga, in particular, can help alleviate back pain by strengthening the muscles that support the spine and improving our range of motion (1).
-The gentle movements of sofa yoga are particularly helpful as they don’t jar or jolt the spine like some other forms of exercise.
+Yoga, in particular, may help support back comfort by strengthening the muscles that support the spine and improving range of motion (1).
+The gentle movements of sofa yoga can be a good option because they’re low-impact and controlled compared to more intense forms of exercise.

-When it comes to different types of yoga, the BetterMe platform is ready to work for you.
-Eliminate back pain and improve overall being with more sofa yoga exercises on the fitness application.
+When it comes to different types of yoga, the BetterMe platform offers a variety of routines you can try.
+Support back comfort and overall wellbeing with more sofa yoga exercises in the app.

-In our fast-paced, always-on world, stress is unfortunately a common condition.
-But chronic stress can lead to a host of health problems, including high blood pressure, anxiety, and depression.
-Yoga has been shown to help reduce stress by encouraging deep breathing.
-In turn, the deep breathing of yoga helps to oxygenate our blood and promote a sense of calm (1).
+In our fast-paced, always-on world, stress is unfortunately common.
+Over time, persistent stress can affect how we feel day to day, including our mood, stress levels, energy, and overall wellbeing.
+Yoga may help reduce stress for some people by encouraging deep breathing.
+In turn, deep breathing can support relaxation and a sense of calm (1).

 Even the most advanced athletes take time off their sport to stretch and strengthen their muscles.
-That’s because taking care of our bodies helps to prevent injuries both on and off the playing field.
+That’s because taking care of our bodies can help reduce the risk of strain both on and off the playing field.
 The same is true for yoga.
-By building strength and flexibility, we help protect our bodies from injury in everyday life (2).
+By building strength and flexibility, we can support more comfortable movement in everyday life (2).

-In general, yoga is not a particularly strenuous form of exercise, so it’s unlikely that you’ll burn a lot of calories doing yoga on the couch.
-However, sofa yoga can help improve your mental and physical capacity for more strenuous exercise, which could help you lose weight in the long run.
+In general, yoga isn’t a particularly strenuous form of exercise, so you may not burn many calories doing yoga on the couch.
+However, sofa yoga can help support your mental and physical readiness for more strenuous exercise, which may support weight-management efforts over time.

-Yes, you can do sofa yoga every day!
-It places minimal strain on your muscles.
-In fact, the more often you practice, the greater the benefits.
-However, if you’re new to yoga, it’s best to start slowly and build up your practice gradually.
-For example, you might want to start with just 10 minutes of sofa yoga per day and then increase your practice time as you feel ready.
+Many people can include sofa yoga in their routine daily, especially if they keep the movements gentle and controlled.
+In fact, practicing regularly may help you get more comfortable with the poses over time.
+However, if you’re new to yoga, it’s best to start slowly and build up gradually.
+For example, you might start with 10 minutes of sofa yoga per day and then increase your practice time as you feel ready.

 Read More: Should You Do Chair Yoga Every Day?

-You’ll need a guide to lead you through the sofa yoga routine.
-This can be an online video, a book, or even a smartphone app.
-The BetterMe app, for example, has a sofa yoga section that includes illustrated guides to over 30 different yoga poses.
+You’ll need a guide to lead you through the routine.
+This can be an online video, a book, or a smartphone app.
+The BetterMe app, for example, offers sofa yoga content with illustrated pose guides.

 Once you’ve found a guide, simply follow along and practice at your own pace.
-Remember to focus on your breath and to listen to your body.
-If a particular pose feels uncomfortable, try modification or skip it altogether.
+Focus on your breath and listen to your body.
+If a particular pose feels uncomfortable, try a modification or skip it altogether.
 The most important thing is that you feel relaxed and comfortable during your practice.

-If you’re looking for a sofa yoga routine that will help to relieve back pain, there are a few poses that are particularly helpful.
-The Bye-Bye Back Pain sofa yoga set in the BetterMe app includes some of these poses, as well as a few others that will help to ease back pain and improve your overall flexibility.
+If you’re looking for a sofa yoga routine that may support back comfort and help release tension, there are a few poses that many people find helpful.
+The sofa yoga routine in the BetterMe app includes some of these poses, along with others that can support flexibility.

-The cat-cow stretch is a simple, yet effective, pose that can help to ease back pain.
-It stretches and strengthens the muscles in the back, neck, and shoulders.
+The cat-cow stretch is a simple pose that may help release tension and support mobility through gentle movement.
+It works areas like the back, neck, and shoulders.

 To do the cat-cow stretch:

-The cobra pose is another great stretch for the muscles in the back, neck, and shoulders.
-It also helps open up the chest and improve your posture.
+The cobra pose is a great stretch for areas like the back, neck, and shoulders.
+It can also help open up the chest and support posture awareness.

 To do the cobra pose:

-Child’s pose is a restorative pose that can help to ease back pain by stretching the muscles in the back and shoulders.
-It’s also a great pose to do if you’re feeling stressed or anxious.
+Child’s pose is a restorative pose that may help release tension through the back and shoulders.
+It can also be a nice option if you’re feeling tense and want to slow down.

 To do child’s pose:

-The supported bridge pose is a great way to stretch the muscles in the back, buttocks, and thighs.
-It can also help ease back pain.
+The supported bridge pose is a great way to stretch areas like the back, glutes, and thighs.
+It may also help release tension and support back comfort when performed with good form.

 To do the supported bridge pose:

-If you’re looking for an easy and effective way to relieve back pain, sofa yoga is a great option.
-The poses in this article are just a few of the many that can help to ease back pain.
-For more ideas, check out the sofa yoga section in the BetterMe app.
+If you’re looking for an easy, low-impact way to support back comfort and release tension, sofa yoga can be a great option.
+The poses in this article are just a few of the many that can help you move more comfortably and improve flexibility over time.
+For more ideas, check out the sofa yoga content in the BetterMe app.

 This article is intended for general informational purposes only and does not serve to address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for making any kind of decision-making.
 Any action taken as a direct or indirect result of the information in this article is entirely at your own risk and is your sole responsibility.